busyboredom/acceptxmr/README.md

 ## Key Features
 * View pair only, no hot wallet.
 * Subaddress based.
-* Pending invoices stored persistently, enabling recovery from power loss.
+* Pending invoices are stored persistently, enabling recovery from power loss.
 * Number of confirmations is configurable per-invoice.
 * Ignores transactions with non-zero timelocks.
+* Payment can occur over multiple transactions.

 ## Security